lillieharlow/Bloggy-API/README.md

 # Bloggy-API
-Bloggy-API is a simple personal CMS backend built with Node.js, Express, and MongoDB that enables authenticated users to manage blog posts through a RESTful API.
+A simple mutli-user CMS backend built with Node.js, Express, and MongoDB.
+Bloggy-API enables authenticated users to manage their blog posts and profiles through a RESTful API.
 <hr>

 ### Project problem:

-- I want a simple way to manage my personal blog — posts, about page — without relying on complex platforms like WordPress.
+Managing a personal blog shouldn't require complex platforms.
+Bloggy-API provides a lightweight, deployable CMS for posts and author profiles with full authentication support.
 <hr>

 ### Database Models: